parasoft/parasoft-demo-app/README.md

 | Password | `pass`                                              |

 ## Using Parasoft JMS Proxy and Virtual Asset with message queue
-There are two main services for order management in PDA, **order service** and **inventory service**.
+There are two main services for order management in this application, **order service** and **inventory service**.
 After an order is submitted, order service sends a request through message queue to check and decrease the inventory.
 After the operation is done, inventory service sends a response through message queue which includes the information of the operation result.

 ### Configuration
-PDA uses two default queues/topics to support messaging between **order service** and **inventory service**.
+Two default queues/topics are used to support messaging between **order service** and **inventory service**.
-The configuration for queues/topics can be changed or reset to default on PDA Demo Administration page.
+The configuration for queues/topics can be changed or reset to default on **Demo Administration** page.

 <img src="src/main/resources/static/common/images/mq_default_mode_diagram.png" alt="mq default mode diagram">

-**Configuration details for embedded ActiveMQ server**
+**Configuration details for embedded ActiveMQ server (default)**

 | Option                            | Value                                                    |
 |-----------------------------------|----------------------------------------------------------|